What "End-to-End" Means

 The Honest Trade-offs

-If only you hold the keys, only you can recover them
+If only your endpoints hold usable keys, only those endpoints can recover content

 There's also a spectrum.
 Browser-based access can be weaker than a native app, because code delivered fresh by a server is harder to trust than installed software.
 Strong systems are transparent about where each mode sits — and steer the most sensitive operations toward the most trustworthy endpoint.